savadha2/PyUAVSim/README.md

 4. Pathplanner class with RRT
 5. Wind models is not there due to their slightly complex nature - this will be added at the very end

+Reference: Small Unmanned Arcraft - Theory and Practice by Randal W. Beard and Timothy W. McLain